USS George H. W. Bush: 2014 deployment

-In late February 2014, George H.W.
-Bush transited the Strait of Gibraltar on the way to a stop in Piraeus, Greece, for a scheduled port visit.
+In late February 2014, George H. W. Bush transited the Strait of Gibraltar on the way to a stop in Piraeus, Greece, for a scheduled port visit.

-On 5 March 2014, George H.W.
-Bush arrived off southern Turkey, which is under 500 miles away from Crimea, amid developing tensions over Ukraine with Russia.
+On 5 March 2014, George H. W. Bush arrived off southern Turkey, which is under 500 miles away from Crimea, amid developing tensions over Ukraine with Russia.
 On 9 March 2014, the carrier entered port in Antalya, in southern Turkey.
 Some news sources had speculated that the ship's stay in the Mediterranean Sea would be extended as a result of the annexation of Crimea, but this proved to not be the case with Carrier Strike Group 2 proceeding through the Suez Canal.

 The carrier was transiting the Suez Canal on 18 March 2014.
-On 23 March USS Harry S. Truman officially turned over the watch to George H.W.
-Bush in the U.S. 5th Fleet area of responsibility conducting maritime security operations and supporting theater security cooperation efforts.
+On 23 March USS Harry S. Truman officially turned over the watch to George H. W. Bush in the U.S. 5th Fleet area of responsibility conducting maritime security operations and supporting theater security cooperation efforts.

-On 14 June 2014, George H.W.
-Bush was ordered to the Persian Gulf to protect US interests in Iraq in light of the militant group Islamic State of Iraq and the Levant's (ISIL) offensive and takeover of several major cities in that country.
+On 14 June 2014, George H. W. Bush was ordered to the Persian Gulf to protect US interests in Iraq in light of the militant group Islamic State of Iraq and the Levant's (ISIL) offensive and takeover of several major cities in that country.

 On 8 August 2014, two F/A-18F Super Hornets launched from the ship and dropped 500 lb laser-guided bombs on an ISIL mobile artillery cannon shelling Kurdish forces outside their capital city, Erbil.
 The mission was launched in accordance with President Obama's announcement on the evening of 7 August that the US would begin airstrikes to protect US personnel and the Yazidis in the region from ISIL attacks.

-On 23 September 2014 F/A-18 Hornets and Super Hornets from Carrier Air Wing Eight launched from George H.W.
-Bush in the Persian Gulf to strike at specific targets in Syria such as command-and-control centers, training camps, and weapons depots.
+On 23 September 2014 F/A-18 Hornets and Super Hornets from Carrier Air Wing Eight launched from George H. W. Bush in the Persian Gulf to strike at specific targets in Syria such as command-and-control centers, training camps, and weapons depots.

-On 15 November 2014, George H.W.
-Bush returned to her homeport in Norfolk, Virginia after a nine-month deployment.
+On 15 November 2014, George H. W. Bush returned to her homeport in Norfolk, Virginia after a nine-month deployment.

 2017 deployment

-Following a 14-month shipyard availability at Norfolk Naval Shipyard and a compressed training cycle, George H.W.
-Bush and Carrier Air Wing Eight departed Norfolk on 21 January for her third deployment.
+Following a 14-month shipyard availability at Norfolk Naval Shipyard and a compressed training cycle, George H. W. Bush and Carrier Air Wing Eight departed Norfolk on 21 January for her third deployment.
 She transited the Strait of Gibraltar on 2 February and after a port visit to Souda Bay, Crete, she again participated in strikes against ISIL in support of Operation Inherent Resolve.

-In July 2017, George H.W.
-Bush arrived in the UK to take part in Exercise Saxon Warrior, a joint exercise involving Carrier Strike Group 2 plus elements of the Royal Navy, German Navy, Royal Norwegian Navy and Swedish Navy.
-This included the staff of the Royal Navy's Carrier Strike Group embarking aboard Bush as part of their preparation for the entry into service of HMS Queen Elizabeth, the first of Britain's new aircraft carriers.
+In July 2017, George H. W. Bush arrived in the UK to take part in Exercise Saxon Warrior, a joint exercise involving Carrier Strike Group 2 plus elements of the Royal Navy, German Navy, Royal Norwegian Navy and Swedish Navy.
+This included the staff of the Royal Navy's Carrier Strike Group embarking Bush as part of their preparation for the entry into service of HMS Queen Elizabeth, the first of Britain's new aircraft carriers.